CLAT Exam 2026 | Common Law Admission Test

 1. In this section, a passage of about 300-350 words will be given.
 Questions will be based on the following points.

-2. Students should be able to understand the premises and conclusions of the given argument.
+2. Candidate should be able to understand the premises and conclusions of the given argument.

-3. The students should have the skill to analyse and identify the hidden arguments in the passage.
+3. They should have the skill to analyse and identify the hidden arguments in the passage.

 4. High-order thinking is required to analyse the paragraph critically.

-5. Students should develop a higher level of intelligence to understand the term inference, as inferential questions will be asked in this section.
+5. Candidates should develop a higher level of intelligence to understand the term inference, as inferential questions will be asked in this section.

-6. Skill to understand the passage based on logical premises is another point that students need to consider while attempting legal reasoning questions.
+6. Skill to understand the passage based on logical premises is another point that needs to be considered while attempting legal reasoning questions.

-7. Additionally, students should be able to draw out an analogy and relationship between the passage's arguments.
+7. Additionally, candidates should be able to draw out an analogy and relationship between the passage's arguments.

 CLAT Sample Paper